BurdaMagazinOrg/module-render_queue/README.md

 WARNING
 -------

-This module is still under heavy development and is generally not recommended to be used in production.
+This module is an experimental approach and still under heavy development, therefore it's generally not recommended to be used in production.
 Currently, there are some critical problems , e.g.:

 - If you let the Worker process run via Drush, absolute URLs might be wrong generated due to the missing or falsely set address.
-- Some JS libraries might not work, e.g. Infinite Scrolling.
+- Generating wrong URL might also result in non-working JS, e.g. Infinite Scrolling.
+- Image Styles might be generated with root or non-web user ownership, which could lead to non-writable folders for web-users.

 CONTENTS OF THIS FILE
 ---------------------